MicrosoftDocs/learn/learn-pr/azure/intro-to-containers/includes/3-exercise-deploy-docker-image-locally.md

     docker container rm <NAME>
     ```

 1. Verify that the container has been removed by running the following command.
-The command should no longer list the container.
+The output should no longer list the container.

     ```bash
     docker ps -a
     ```

-1. List the images currently available on your computer.
+1. List the image(s) currently available on your computer.

     ```bash
     docker image ls